 On Other Aspects of American Political Culture:

-Other topics I have examined, either alone or in collaboration with others, include persuasion in debates about same-sex marriage (“Argument Forms, Frames, and Value Conflict,” in Cultural Sociology), social movement/state relations (“States Make Movements?” in Sociological Perspectives), protest participation (“A Social Movement Generation” in The American Sociological Review), and letters to the editor in presidential elections (in progress).
+Other topics I have examined, either alone or in collaboration with others, include persuasion in debates about same-sex marriage (“Argument Forms, Frames, and Value Conflict,” in Cultural Sociology), social movement/state relations (“States Make Movements?” in Sociological Perspectives), protest participation (“A Social Movement Generation” in The American Sociological Review), and letters to the editor in presidential elections (with Jeff Larson, in progress).